Montessori Timeline

 A school for children opens in San Lorenzo

-On January 6, 1907, the first Casa dei Bambini, or “Children’s House,” opened in San Lorenzo.
+On January 6, 1907, the first Casa dei Bambini, or “Children’s House,” opened in San Lorenzo, a working-class district of Rome.
 There, Montessori observed the children closely in a carefully prepared environment and began to see with new clarity the importance of concentration, order, independence, movement, and meaningful work.
-What she observed there became the foundation of her method.

 1909